chadell/slides/src/180515_workshopansible/day2.md

 What is os? and inventory_hostname?

-* os is a variable, so for each inventory element the task looks for the value of the os variable.
+* os is a **variable**, so for each inventory element the task looks for the value of the os variable.
 It could be defined in specific files (as pointed out before), or in the inventory file with:

 ```
 [eos]